Dr. Mitra Hashemi

 Always up for a new challenge, Dr. Hashemi moved with her family, who now included another son, to beautiful Victoria.
 She took over a dental practice in Sidney in 2008 and worked there until she opened up her dream office Coast Dental Care, also in Sidney in 2012.

 Dr. Hashemi has a passion for providing a high standard of dental care in a warm, gentle and compassionate environment.
 She has a special interest in Dental Implant Surgery and has been taking advanced training in Dental Implantology.
-She is currently an Associate Fellow of the American Academy of Implant Dentistry (AAID) and is working on becoming a Diplomat of Implantology with the American Board of Oral Implantology (ABOI).
+In 2017 she became an Associate Fellow of the American Academy of Implant Dentistry (AAID) and in 2021 was recognized as a Diplomate of Implantology with the American Board of Oral Implantology (ABOI).

 Outside the office, Dr. Hashemi enjoys spending time with her family, including their dog Mosey, who is often seen at Coast Dental Care behind the front desk.
 They enjoy a busy social life and travelling all around the world.
 Dr. Hashemi is a board member of the ORCCA Dental Society, which provides dental care for children and adolescents from low income families.
 Dr. Hashemi is a lifelong learner and participates regularly in various dental study clubs to increase her knowledge in all aspects of dentistry.